TecDroid-3354/recruit-challenges-2024/tasks/TASK-2.md

 | Max Worth | 8 points |
 | Language Bonus | None |

-In this task, you must create a program that receives two floating-point numbers `a` and `b` from the user.
+In this task, you must create a program that receives two floating-point numbers $a$ and $b$ from the user.
 The program must then output the value for adding, subtracting, multiplying and dividing them together.

 > [!IMPORTANT]
 If $b=0$ then your division output must be `undefined`.